Educational Specialist – Educational Leadership

 - EDLD 7202 Administrative Internship in School Accountability Systems

-Portfolio: A candidate for an Educational Specialist in Education Leadership must complete a portfolio as part of the program of Study for the degree of Educational Specialist.
-This portfolio is an edited, integrated collection of an Educational Leadership candidate's evidence that competencies reflective of the Interstate School Leaders Licensure Consortium Standards (ISLLC: 2008) have been acquired.
+A candidate for an Educational Specialist in Education Leadership must complete a portfolio as part of the program of study for the degree of Educational Specialist.
+This portfolio is an edited, integrated collection of an Educational Leadership candidate's evidence that competencies reflective of the Professional Standards for Educational Leaders (PSEL) have been acquired.
 It is not merely a file of course projects nor is it a scrapbook of professional memorabilia.
-It is a collection of a student's best work as an educational leadership candidate, demonstrates the student's expertise that is consistent with the program of study relative to the principles and standards for a district administrator.
-The portfolio is a collection of documents providing tangible evidence of the wide range of knowledge, dispositions, and skills possessed as a professional.
-The candidate's portfolio is a work in progress and should be updated regularly throughout one's program of study.
+It is a collection of a student's best work as an educational leadership candidate, that demonstrates the student's understanding of the principles and standards for a district administrator.

 Special Conditions of Graduate Credit